ianhomer/odin/README.md

 performances and how musicians can act as conductor to the machine, perhaps letting go of the reigns entirely.

-Overtime the system will drive other aspects of a performance beyond sound and will take direction from machine learning.
+Over time the system will drive other aspects of a performance beyond sound and will take direction from machine learning.

-# Background
+# Release Notes

-The general goal for the Odin system is to react to any ingested environmental state and will generate live streams that can be experienced by our human senses.

-The first milestone of this system will focus on driving live music performance via MIDI.
-Out of this specific use case will emerge an abstract concept to drive other outputs and consume other inputs.
+The first release of this system will focus on driving live music performance via MIDI and will be installable on a Raspberry Pi to encourage portability and reduced costs.

 # Build